Lindamood-Bell® Programs

 The Visualizing and Verbalizing® (V/V®) program develops concept imagery—the ability to create an imagined or imaged gestalt from language—as a basis for comprehension and higher order thinking.
 The development of concept imagery improves reading and listening comprehension, memory, oral vocabulary, critical thinking, and writing.

-Below, we list the different steps of the Visualizing and Verbalizing® program as described by Nanci Bell in Gestalt Imagery: A Critical Factor in Language Comprehension:
+Below, we list the different stages of the Visualizing and Verbalizing® program as described by Nanci Bell in Gestalt Imagery: A Critical Factor in Language Comprehension:

 Picture to Picture